BeiDou: Completion

-Constellation
+Constellations

 The regional BeiDou-1 system was decommissioned at the end of 2012.

 The first satellite of the second-generation system, Compass-M1 was launched in 2007.
 It was followed by further nine satellites during 2009–2011, achieving functional regional coverage.
 A total of 16 satellites were launched during this phase.

 In 2015, the system began its transition towards global coverage with the first launch of a new-generation of satellites, and the 17th one within the new system.
 On 25 July 2015, the 18th and 19th satellites were successfully launched from the Xichang Satellite Launch Center, marking the first time for China to launch two satellites at once on top of a Long March 3B/Expedition 1 carrier rocket.
 The Expedition-1 is an independent upper stage capable of delivering one or more spacecraft into different orbits.
 On 29 September 2015, the 20th satellite was launched, carrying a hydrogen maser for the first time within the system.

 In 2016, the 21st, 22nd and 23rd satellites were launched from Xichang Satellite Launch Center, the last two of which entered into service on 5 August and 30 November, respectively.

+Orbital period: 12 hours and 53 minutes (every 13 revolutions, done in 7 sidereal days, a satellite passes over the same location).

+Concerns and prohibitions

+Concerns have been raised by Taiwan's Ministry of Science and Technology about the possibility of embedded malware in BeiDou-enabled hardware and software.
+In 2018, Taiwan's National Communications Commission announced that it would be illegal to use BeiDou products in Taiwan without its approval.